Elon Musk is no longer the world's richest person after the stunning rise of this French billionaire

 Tesla's drop in share price corresponded with a rise in LVMH stock price which brought Arnault to the lead.
 Arnault's net worth now hovers at $171 billion while Elon Musk is at $164 billion.

-Indian billionaire Gautam Adani maintained the third spot with a total net worth of $125 billion followed by Amazon chief Jeff Bezos and Bill Gates, both at at $116 billion.
+Indian billionaire Gautam Adani maintained the third spot with a total net worth of $125 billion followed by Amazon chief Jeff Bezos and Bill Gates, both at $116 billion.
+Mukesh Ambani is on the 9th spot in the list with a total net worth of $89.7 billion.
+Shiv Nadar is also positioned at the 49th position with a total net worth of $24.7 billion.

+Tesla investors have been concerned about Elon Musk's excessive involvement with Twitter after his takeover in October.
+Musk has assured investors in the past that he is leading the social media company temporarily.
+Musk plans to appoint a new CEO for Twitter after streamlining operations at the company.

+Tesla shares have dropped by 28% since Oct 27, when Elon Musk finalized the $44-billion Twitter deal.
+In comparison, share price of other US car makers like Volkswagen, Ford and GM have risen in the same period.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today